Erethon/Kippo-ansible/README.md

 incoming attacks and will also setup multiple kippo hosts.

 Process:
-* download the latest Kippo version from desaster's repo
+* setup a database server so all kippo hosts log to that server
 * create a `kippouser` account to run kippo
+* download the latest Kippo version from a git repo (desaster's by default)
+* configure kippo
 * change sshd port to 22422
 * add an iptable rule to forward traffic from port 2222 to 22
-* transfer kippo.cfg from this host to the remote hosts
-* setup a database server so all kippo hosts log to that server
+* run kippo

 This is a very basic skeleton, feel free to mess around with it.
 I've only tested it with Debian Wheezy and it seems to work.
 Keep in mind this is a proof